DessimozLab/iHam/README.md

 ## Installation

-The iHam library can be directly load using the following link to the latest release:
+The iHam library can be directly loaded using the following link to the latest release:

     <!-- Load the javascript -->
     <script href="https://dessimozlab.github.io/iHam/iHam.js"></script>